-Entrepreneurs and innovators are always looking to create products that can help solve specific consumer problems.
-Extensive market research and analysis goes into the creation of a single product.
+Entrepreneurs and innovators strive to develop solutions that can effectively address customer concerns.
+Prior to the formation of a product, comprehensive market research and analysis are conducted.
 In a rapidly evolving market defined by continuous changes in consumer preferences, your product needs to be tested in real-world conditions with actual consumers.

 This is where the concept of a Minimum Viable Product comes in.

 What is a Minimum Viable Product (MVP)?

 Every product begins with an idea that is directed towards solving a problem.
 Minimum Viable Products the ‘bare minimum’ version of your final product.
 The idea is to create the smallest and quickest version of the product so you can begin testing it repeatedly.

 MVP can be described as the “smallest version of a new product that can be utilized to collect the maximum validated learning about customers response with the least effort in the shortest time”.

 Why Use a Minimum Viable Product?

 For some entrepreneurs, the launch of a product is a make-or-break situation.
 There is more at stake when dealing with product development and launch.